bighead-dev/krak-orm/README.md

 	- Using Krak
 	- Streamlining Krak
 	- How Krak works
-- Testing
+- Accessing join table
-	- Test Krak\model: getting, saving, deleting, related material
-	- Test the iterators
+- Add the unbuffered iterator for Krak
-	- Test Result class
-	- Profile against older versions of Krak (krakatoa, qb_model) and Datamapper

 # Sample World